 What factors are associated with the perceived trustworthiness of online content about vaccines?

-- Answerers’ identity (”who said it”): Does it matter if the answer is written by someone who identifies as a health professional, as someone who identifies as a parent, or as someone who does not identify as either?
+- Answerers’ identity (”who said it”): Does it matter if the content is written by someone who identifies as a health professional, as someone who identifies as a parent, or as someone who does not identify as either?

 Methods